 The endocannabinoid system is believed to be an important factor in the regulation of neuron production during embryonal development.
 As with the bioactive phytocannabinoids, the endocannabinoids produce neurobehavioral effects and may have important signalling roles in the central nervous system, especially in the perception of pain, anxiety and fear, in the regulation of body temperature and in the control of appetite.
 The main mechanism is via retrograde signalling; in response to activation of postsynaptic neurons, endocannabinoids are synthesised and released to activate pre-synaptic CB1 receptors and suppress the release of neurotransmitters.
-They are reported to have beneficial effects in some neurological disorders, including Alzheimer's disease and Parkinson's disease, but not in all.
+They are reported to have beneficial effects in some neurological disorders, including Alzheimer's disease, Parkinson's disease, schizophrenia and major depressive disorder, but not in all.
 Increased synthesis occurs during exercise and this may contribute to healthy ageing.
 As there is evidence that glucocorticoids recruit endocannabinoid signalling, this property may mediate many of the neurobiological and physiological effects of glucocorticoids.

 Anandamide has important anti-inflammatory and anti-cancer properties both in vivo and in vitro in animal models.
 It affects the cardiovascular system by inducing profound decreases in blood pressure and heart rate.
 In addition, it is an anabolic regulator of metabolism in that it increases the intake of food, promotes the storage of lipid, and decreases the expenditure of energy; it is also involved in the regulation of body temperature, locomotion, feeding and anxiety.
 There are suggestions that modulation of anandamide levels in the gut has potential for treatment of inflammatory bowel disease and colon cancer.
 Anandamide is present in the reproductive fluids of both males and females and is believed to be important in reproduction, especially in relation to female fertility and pregnancy.
 Macrophages generate anandamide in response to the presence of bacterial endotoxin, and it is involved in the pathology of septic shock and cirrhosis of the liver.
 Also, anandamide derived from macrophages has anti-inflammatory effects both in the peripheral and central nervous system.
 It can induce apoptosis in a number of cell types.
 Anandamide (and 2-arachidonoylglycerol and perhaps other long-chain ethanolamides) are able to modulate the activity of several antioxidant enzymes and control redox homeostasis through targeting the cannabinoid and other receptors.

-O-Arachidonoylethanolamine, i.e. with an ester instead of an amide linkage to arachidonic acid and termed virodhamine has been isolated from brain tissues.
+O-Arachidonoylethanolamine, i.e., with an ester instead of an amide linkage to arachidonic acid and termed virodhamine has been isolated from brain tissues.
 It acts as a full agonist for the CB2 receptor and is a partial agonist for the CB1 receptor.
 While it has yet to be determined how it is synthesised, stored or degraded, inter-conversion with anandamide can occur.
 N-Acyl ethanolamides derived from other members of the n-6 family of polyunsaturated fatty acids (docosatetraenoic and docosapentaenoic acids in addition to arachidonic) activate both CB1 and CB2 receptors, as well as TRPV1 channels, so these should be considered true endocannabinoids (and ‘endovanilloids’).
 In mice genetically modified to lack the Δ6 desaturase, the ethanolamide of cis-5,cis-11,cis-14-eicosatrienoic acid and the 2-acylglycerol analogue are formed that function as ligands of CB1.